Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Commonly Exploited Vulnerabilities

 \subsection{General Memory Corruption}

-Buffer overflows are one example of memory corruption vulnerability.
+Buffer overflows are an example of a type of memory corruption vulnerability.
 Generally memory corruption occurs when data in a previously allocated memory location is modified accidentally or intentionally.
 The use of this corrupted data can lead to application crashes.
 Other examples of memory corruption are array index out of bounds errors, using an address before memory is allocated or attempting to use a pointer that has been freed already.